-- Annual assessment of CAHs’ population health indicators, and distributing results of the assessment to individual CAHs and their community partners
+- Annual assessment of CAH population health indicators, and distributing results of the assessment to individual CAHs and their community partners

-- Improve emergency medical services (EMS) capacity and operational projects by assisting CAHs to develop strategies for engaging with community partners and targeting specific health needs.
-This is achieved by identifying a performance improvement activity for each of the EMS agencies studied, developing an action plan, determining baseline and target measures based on performance activities and providing technical assistance via site visits and coaching calls to help in the implementation of the action plan and to develop collaborative linkages with the local CAHs based on the action plans
+- Improving emergency medical services (EMS) capacity and operational projects by assisting CAHs to develop strategies for engaging with community partners and targeting specific health needs.
+This is achieved by identifying a performance improvement activity for each of the EMS agencies studied, developing an action plan, determining baseline and target measures based on performance activities, and providing technical assistance via site visits and coaching calls to help in the implementation of the action plan.
+Collaborative linkages are developed with the local CAHs based on the action plans.

 Please provide information about Collaboration/Shared Services

 In an effort to understand and effectively communicate with partners on how the culture of EMS is different from more traditional health care providers, SCORH Flex staff continues to build and maintain relationships with and between agencies.
-During FY 2017, South Carolina CAHs started to explore innovative models that incorporate EMS as a trusted partner; the sharing of best practices allowed for greater interest in utilizing EMS outside of their traditional role.
+In addition, South Carolina CAHs have started to explore innovative models that incorporate EMS as a trusted partner; the sharing of best practices allowed for greater interest in utilizing EMS outside of their traditional role.